BÁRBARA SANTOS

 Whatsapp: +57 3212438239

-Bárbara’s work is rooted in Amazonian knowledge, exploring relationships between art, technology, ecology that connect forest cosmologies with contemporary artistic and technological discourses.
+Bárbara Santos’s work is rooted in Amazonian knowledge.
+It explores relationships between art, technology, and ecology connecting forest cosmologies with contemporary artistic and scientific discourses.

-As a visual artist, she have worked over the last 25 years on the creation of a interactive sacred cartography, helped by the collective and joint work of people coming from different disciplines (astrophysicists, artists, musicians, engineers, programmers, anthropologists, among others), and guided by Peoples of Origin / forest experts in the Amazon.
-This cartography appears in both my individual and collective work in the form of drawings, video installations, video art, interactive books, scripts, expanded documentaries, and maps that highlight the interconnection of objects, places, and beings with stories of origin.
+Over the last 25 years her artistic practice has catalyzed the creation of an interactive sacred cartography.
+Guided by indigenous Peoples of Origin, this extended project joins the work of many researchers, including astrophysicists, artists, musicians, engineers, programmers, and anthropologists.
+Santos’s sacred cartography appears in her individual and collective artworks in many forms, including of drawings, video installations and experimental documentaries, interactive books, and maps that highlight the interconnection of objects, places, and beings with stories of origin.

-There are archives that belong to specific places, there are other open-source open data archives, but there are other sacred archives that only belong to a specific place or culture, which require special protection or handling.
-They must be reconnected based on the power to appear or not appear in public, to reveal or not reveal the loss of translation and/or its relevance.
+There are archives that belong to specific places.
+There are open-source and open-access archives, publicly available online from anywhere.
+And there are other archives – sacred ones - that belong only to a specific place and culture, and that demand special protection and stewardship.
+They must be reconnected based on the power to appear or not to appear in public, to reveal or not reveal the loss of translation and/or its relevance.

 HIDDEN GOLD